p-ranav/oystr/README.md

-# oyster
+# oystr

-`oyster` is a command-line tool that recursively search directoties for a substring.
+`oystr` is a command-line tool that recursively search directoties for a substring.

 <p>
   <img height="200" src="images/demo.png"/>